Home > For individual > What is district heating and cooling?

 By centralizing boiler and chiller facilities, these systems conserve energy by improving operating efficiency.
 They also play a significant role in environmental protection, preventing air pollution and global warming, thereby supporting the planning of ideal, efficient cities.
 Centralized management of boiler and chiller facilities also makes them effective energy systems from the point of view of urban disaster prevention.
 For all these reasons, in recent years district heating and cooling systems have been playing several important roles in urban development.

 Japan’s first district heating and cooling project started in 1970 at Senri Chuo in Osaka Prefecture.
-Today, there are 144 supply districts around the country.
-District heating and cooling was introduced in Yokohama in 1989 by MM21 DHC Co., Ltd., and is currently provided in four locations in cooperation with three other companies.
+Today, there are 134 supply districts around the country.
+District heating and cooling was introduced in Yokohama in 1989 by MM21 DHC Co., Ltd., and it is currently provided in four locations in cooperation with three other companies.